eleehadi/itsme/README.md

 ## 🚰 Get Free Sepolia ETH (Testnet Gas)

-If you need Sepolia ETH for gas fees on the Sepolia test network, you can use these faucets:
+If you need Sepolia ETH for gas fees on the Sepolia test network, you can use these faucet:

 1. **Alchemy Sepolia Faucet** – [https://sepoliafaucet.com/](https://sepoliafaucet.com/)
    Login with GitHub or Google and request Sepolia ETH once per day.